 Naturally, there is no textevidence either way, and I don't remember how things are in the Unabeauverse.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven one one five as a four place number.
+In the field marked validation number, enter five seven six zero as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved